alvinzhou66/ToolFinder/README.md

 If you have this error (it happens to 2 machines in our team).
 ![image](/images/error.png)

-In the directory which has <i>our Dockerfile</i>, build the Please check your docker server version, make sure it is up-to-date, or try to purge your current docker server and try it again.
-We do have the requirement.txt file in that directory, so the error should be caused by the server.
+Please check your docker server version, make sure it is up-to-date, or try to purge your current docker server and try it again.

+We do have the "requirements.txt" file in that directory, so the error should be caused by the server.

 --------------------------------------

 For <b>binary classifiers</b>, just run the 4 ipynb script in "/binary_classifier" folder.